R U Speechless?

-But freedom of speech is often not recognized in the one place where it ought to be respected the most: A college campus in the USA.
+And yet, freedom of speech is often not recognized in the one place where it ought to be respected the most: A college campus in the USA.

-Censorship by Theft on Radford University’s Campus
+Censorship by Theft at Radford University

 Editorial, Washington Post, Nov 14, 2019 — Radford University, a taxpayer-supported institution in southwestern Virginia, is in a public relations hole entirely of its own making.
 The question is how deep its administrators will insist on digging…